isoAdvector/isoAdvector/README.md

 ## To bring the code further:

-- Setup unstructured version of advectedSphere
 - Reimplement method to find isovalue that gives VOF value
-- Make switch that allows one to turn on/off debug messages from isoAdvector

-- Implement isoAdvector in interFoam instead of MULES: isoInterFoam
 - Setup filling tank case
 - Setup standing wave test case
 - Develop and implement consistent boundary conditions for isosurface reconstruction step.